top of page

 The Community’s Fight Continues

-The community organizations and coalitions have made it clear that they do not oppose a bike path -- they simply want it to be constructed properly.
+The community organizations and coalitions have made it clear that they do not oppose a touristic route, but they want it to be constructed properly.
 As the current plan stands, the design is in clear violation of local and federal environmental laws, it relies on outdated coastal demarcation that does not reflect post-Hurricane Maria shorelines, and there have been no required impact assessments.

-Since they are working with outdated permits, local coalitions have standing to pursue a lawsuit against the Federal Highway Administration.
+Since the construction team is working with outdated permits, local coalitions have standing to pursue a lawsuit against the Federal Highway Administration.
 Lawyers for the coalitions are set to file for an injunction in the coming weeks.
-Homeowners in Rincon with property touching the path’s design also have standing to pursue a lawsuit.
+Homeowners in Rincón with property touching the path’s design also have standing to pursue a lawsuit.

-Campamento Cemí, located in the parking lot next to the community forest, was set up following a large-scale protest that temporarily shut down traffic in Rincón's main plaza.
-At the camp, a sort of homebase for the opposition to the project, there is information about the issues with the current bike path designs, as well as petitions to sign to help the cause.
+Campamento Cemí, located in the parking lot next to Bosque La Armonia, was set up following a large-scale protest that temporarily shut down traffic in Rincón's main plaza.
+At the camp, the homebase for the opposition to the project, there is information available about the issues with the current bike path designs, as well as petitions to sign to help the cause.

 “The community is showing up.
 We’re struggling for this cause,” said Zambrana.